Programme

 Foundation representative speaker: Albert Carbonell, Spanish patient association FAMILIA GA1, Spain

-“Unmet Needs in PDE and GA1: Patient Insights from an International Survey”
+“Unmet needs in PDE and GA1: patient insights from an international survey”

-Foundation 2: – YWHAG Foundation (https://www.ywhagfoundation.org/)
+Foundation 2: YWHAG Foundation (www.ywhagfoundation.org)

-Scientific speaker:
+Scientific speaker: Helen Chen, USA

 Foundation representative speaker: Andrew Miner, YWHAG Foundation, USA